What is The Best Reverb Plugin?

 Valhalla Vintage Verb

-We could have picked ANY of Valhalla reverb offerings and they'd equally made this list but VintageVerb really is the jewel in the crown with 18 different reverb algorithms inspired by the classic hardware digital reverbs of the 1970s and 1980s all the way up until present time in the form of what it calls 'Colour Modes'.
+We could have picked ANY of Valhalla reverb offerings and they'd equally made this list as they are all good reverbs but VintageVerb really is the jewel in the crown with 18 different reverb algorithms inspired by the classic hardware digital reverbs of the 1970s and 1980s all the way up until present time in the form of what it calls 'Colour Modes'.

 Easy to use clean lines GUI, light on CPU but sounds phenomenal.
 Works well on all sources and will happily sit on a bus or insert doing what it needs to do.